-We work hard to maintain the School as a fair environment for learning, working and research.
-We promote women in computer science initiatives, have been awarded a second Athena Swan Bronze, and run a Staff Development Committee with the responsibility to review and monitor the School's processes with regards to fairness and transparency.
+We work hard to maintain the Department as a fair environment for learning, working and research.
+We promote women in computer science initiatives, have been awarded a second Athena Swan Bronze, and run a Staff Development Committee with the responsibility to review and monitor our processes with regards to fairness and transparency.

 Learn more about the University’s social responsibility strategy and initiatives, and how you can get involved.